The Best Baked Beans Ever are the perfect mix of sweet and savory. This old fashioned baked beans recipe with bacon will liven up any BBQ or cookout!

 - Steak sauce and yellow mustard: add a savory, tangy balance to the brown sugar and crushed pineapple.
 Several splashes of worcestershire sauce is a good sub for steak sauce in a pinch.

-- Bacon: sliced bacon covers the top of the beans and permeates each bite with flavor as they bake.
-Surprisingly, the baked beans don’t taste extremely bacon-y — it just adds to the overall flavor of the dish.
+- Bacon: covers the top of the beans and permeates each bite with flavor as they bake.
+Surprisingly, the baked beans don’t taste extremely bacon-y – it just adds to the overall flavor of the dish.
 Use center cut, vs regular or thick-cut bacon for the best results.

 - Ketchup: slathered over the top of the bacon caramelizes in the oven as the beans bake low and slow.
-The caramelized ketchup not only creates a gorgeous, lacquered top, but a savory, tangy taste, too.

 How to Prep Ahead + Store + Freeze